Eva Kristin Hansen: President of the Storting

 Upon becoming President of the Storting, Hansen vowed to clean up in the cases where Storting representatives benefited from economical goods.
 She expressed fear that it might lead to further disdain for politicians in Norway.
 She also stressed the importance a lot of the political work would happen in the Storting rather through government ministries, saying it would "really become a revitalization of the Storting's work".

 After Olaug Bollestad called for a change in the rules to allow breastfeeding in the Storting chamber, Hansen said she never said it wasn't allowed and nothing in the rules explicitly said anything for or against it.
 She said it would be a topic at an upcoming meeting with the parliamentary leaders.

-Verdens Gang revealed in November, that Hansen had violated the parliamentary commuter home rules.
+Verdens Gang revealed in November that Hansen had violated the parliamentary commuter home rules.
 She resided in Ski, while living in Trondheim.
 Hansen issued an apology, and admitted that she had misunderstood the rules.
 Hansen further stated that she wasn't a "crook" and that she hadn't intended to do anything wrong.

 After the Oslo police launched an investigation into the breach of rules from multiple MPs, Hansen announced that she would resign as president of the Storting, also assuming that she was one of the said MPs.
 She formally resigned on 23 November.

 The police later confirmed that Hansen was not a suspect in their investigation.
 Her lawyer, John Christian Elden, stated that the selection of a new President of the Storting should be postponed, and that Hansen had resigned on wrong premises.
 The police provided her with a security detail after she had received death threats as a result of the investigation.
 The Oslo public prosecutor dropped the case on 21 December 2022.

 Local politics

 On the local level she was a member of Trondheim city council from 2003 to 2005.
 From 1995 to 1999 she was a deputy member of Sør-Trøndelag county council.

+In August 2020, she was elected deputy leader of the Trøndelag Labour Party alongside Amund Hellesø, with Ingvild Kjerkol as leader.
+In February 2024, she announced that she wouldn't be seeking re-election as deputy leader.